 Give us a call at 563-7833.
 Our Pupil Services secretary will refer you to the support person best suited to meet your needs.

-The Guidance Counselor and Psychologist have some common areas of short-term involvement which include:
+Our support team is made up of two school counselors, school psychologist, school nurse, mental health counselor, and our dean of students.
+This team has some common areas of short-term involvement which include:

 - Counseling students

-- personal, social, emotional, academic
+- o personal, social, emotional, academic

-- individual and small group
+- o individual and small group

-- if appropriate, referral out
+- o if appropriate, referral out

+- Special education referrals

+- Parents feeling as though their child has an impairment, or is in need of additional information regarding special education services may contact the school psychologist at Fort Atkinson Middle School or the Director of Pupil Services at Luther Administrative Services.

 - Consulting with

 - individual teachers

-- grade-level teams
+- o grade-level teams

-- outside agencies
+- o utside agencies

 - Communicating with parents

 - Developing new programs/curriculums to promote the personal growth of students

 - Providing a wide variety of information to students, including

 - career development

 - life skills

 - social skills

 - wellness

-• Discussing and attempting to resolve a student's learning or behavior problems with the parents/guardians, teachers and student.
+- Discussing and attempting to resolve a student's learning or behavior problems with the parents/guardians, teachers and student.